Technoid91/music-city/README.md

 <hr>

 Music City - is a web platform for guitar players.
-It contains lessons of how to play the guitar, available on subscription, and products for guitar players of all levels.
+It provides not only music instruments for sale, but the lessons of how to play the guitar as well.
+Each lesson may include picture, text and video.
+And the lessons are grouped in playlists for easier navigation.
+To get access to this functionality the user should purchase one of the available subscriptions or try demo subscription for free.
+The lessons may be used to promote the instruments and accessories and enhance the company sells.

 ## UX
 <hr>